Blue Adams: Atlanta Falcons

 Adams signed with the Atlanta Falcons on July 26, 2008.
 He was released on September 2, 2008.

 Montreal Alouettes

 Adams was signed by the Montreal Alouettes of the Canadian Football League on January 14, 2009.
 He was released on June 25, 2009.

 Coaching career

 Adams was a graduate assistant for the Purdue Boilermakers, assisting with the defense, in 2010.

 He was the secondary coach for the Northern Iowa Panthers in 2011.

 Adams was an assistant defensive backs coach for the Miami Dolphins from 2012 to 2015.

 On March 7, 2016, Adams returned to the collegiate level as the cornerbacks coach for the West Virginia Mountaineers.

 On February 7, 2017, Adams was hired as the defensive backs coach for the South Florida Bulls team.
 He coached two seasons with the team from 2017 to 2018.

 Adams served as the secondary coach at Oregon State from 2019 to 2023.

 In 2024, he joined the Michigan State Spartans as a secondary coach.

+In 2025, he joined the Florida State Seminoles as a Cornerbacks coach.